-Semester Course title & Credits Credit distributi Eligibility Pre-

-Code course criteria requisite

-Lecture Tutorial of the

-Practice course

-I/III/V/VII Principles of 4 3 1 0 Class XII NIL
+Semester Course title & Code Credits Credit distributi course Eligibility criteria Pre- requisite Lecture Tutorial Practical/ Practice of the course I/III/V/VII Principles of Microeconomics 4 3 1 0 Class XII pass I ECON025

-MicroeconomicsI pass

-ECON025

 • This course discusses the basic principles in Microeconomics and their applications.
 It includes consumer's problem, demand estimation, production function, cost functions and market analysis.
-It illustrates how the concepts of microeconomics can be applied to analyzereal-life economics ituations.
+It illustrates how the concepts of microeconomics can be applied to analyze real-life economic situations.

-• Thestudentslearnsomebasic principles of microeconomics of consumer and producers, and interactions of supply and demand, characteristics of perfect competition, efficiency and welfareoutcomes.
+• The students learn some basic principles of microeconomics of consumer and producers, and interactions of supply and demand, characteristics of perfect competition, efficiency and welfare outcomes.